-- Heat olive oil over medium heat in a large skillet
+- Heat olive oil over medium heat in a 9 inch skillet

-- Add garlic, onion, celery, peppers and scallions; saute until soft
+- Add garlic, onion, celery, peppers, and scallions and sauté until soft

-- Stir in riced cauliflower, adding thyme, bay leaf, salt, pepper, chili and cumin
+- Stir in riced cauliflower, thyme, bay leaf, salt, pepper, chili, and cumin

-- Allow to simmer over medium-low heat, stirring frequently, for 30 minutes or so or until liquid is cooked down
+- Simmer over medium-low heat, stirring frequently for 30 minutes or until liquid is cooked down

-Here are my other rice recipes that use cauliflower as their base:
+Here are some of my other low-carb recipes that use cauliflower: